A BUTI-ful 50th

 These were just a few of the tributes and memories shared by alumni of Boston University’s summer program for gifted high school instrumentalists and vocalists (many also BU alums), which has paved the way for careers at the top rungs of the music world.
 They returned to Lenox, Mass., on August 6 to celebrate the 50th anniversary of the College of Fine Arts Tanglewood Institute (BUTI).

-Situated a mile from the Tanglewood Music Center and part of a verdant sweep of fields, hills, concert stages, and rehearsal studios, BUTI hosts 350 students for summers of rigorous practice, camaraderie, and, as event emcee and BUTI alum Lauren Ambrose put it, “marinating in the music” and the example of the Boston Symphony Orchestra (BSO).
+Situated a mile from the Tanglewood Music Center and part of an verdant sweep of fields, hills, concert stages, and rehearsal studios, BUTI hosts 350 students for summers of rigorous practice, camaraderie, and as event emcee and BUTI alum Lauren Ambrose put it, “marinating in the music” and the example of the BSO.

 It was hard to rub shoulders with someone who was not a talented musician or the parent of one.
 The alums, faculty, and former faculty—some career musicians, some not—returned to a cherished place of growth, music, and mischief, exchanging greetings and hugs and posing for photos.
 Ann Howard Jones, 24-year BUTI choral instructor and a CFA professor emerita and director of choral activities, a woman who launched a thousand careers, allemanded her way from embrace to embrace along the green and under the party tent.
 A panel of alumni, moderated by Hoffman, was not only a paean of gratitude (they struggled to respond when she asked what they would change at BUTI), but also an illustration of the creative lives outside performance and teaching that the young BUTI musicians have made.
 BUTI alum and vocalist Amy Matthews, for example, is now host of a string of home renovation shows on HGTV.
 But because it was BUTI, the high point of the day was the music.